AntoniKania/windows-forms-charts/README.md

                 menuStrip2.Visible = true;
         }
 ```
-Saving chart to the `.jpg` file
+**Saving chart to the `.jpg` file**

 ![image](https://user-images.githubusercontent.com/87483058/171726154-31eadc46-f381-473f-a5e0-1b71cc0daf44.png)

+SaveFileDialog appearance:

 ![image](https://user-images.githubusercontent.com/87483058/171726061-9c695374-5846-45de-b67b-576f1af21196.png)

 If chart window is in focus and `ctrl+S` shortcut will be executed or `Save as...` button will be clicked, new SaveFileDialog window shows up in which `.jpeg` file containing chart can be saved.
+Part of code responsible for that:
 ```c#
 private void zapiszJakoToolStripMenuItem_Click(object sender, EventArgs e)
         {